msqrt/ssgl/README.md

 The project is written against C++17 and OpenGL 4.6.
 The C++17 features are strictly necessary, but OpenGL could be ported back at least to 3.0 -- the main hurdle would be to convert all DSA code to the old model.

 The implementation is split into two folders: `impl` contains everything you need for the library to work, and that's all you need if you want to use your own windowing/OpenGL environment. `utils` contains some extra helpers and a sample windowing/GL extension loading system to keep the repository self-contained.
 On Linux, this windowing system requires GLFW 3.
+A Visual Studio project and a Makefile are provided, there's also a rudimentary VSCode setup but that's still work in progress.

 ## documentation
 - [examples](#examples)